 * Yen holds steady after recent rally

-So far this week, the dollar is down around 0.5 percent against the yen, with the Japanese currency benefiting from its role as a safe haven in the recent selloff of emerging market equities and currencies.
-The emerging sector was mostly higher on Thursday.
+So far this week, the dollar is down around 0.5 percent against the yen, with the Japanese currency having gotten a boost from safe haven demand in the wake of a recent selloff in emerging market equities and currencies.

 Mixed U.S. data on Wednesday offered little support for the greenback.
 Growth in the service sector picked up pace in January while private employers added 175,000 jobs in January, the smallest gain since August.

 Still, many analysts are optimistic that the closely watched U.S. non-farm payrolls report on Friday will show January hiring rebounded after a weak December, which saw a payroll gain of just 74,000..